Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 The Night I Met Father Christmas by Ben Miller

 Ben Miller is an actor, author and comedian based in The Cotswolds and he brings the magic of The Cotswolds to life through his wonderful children’s books.
-It’s only apt at this time of year to share his mischievous Christmas book, The Night I Met Father Christmas.
-A gorgeous tale brimming with the magic of Christmas, this book will remind everyone of the true spirit of Christmas and prove that Santa really does exist!
+The Night I Met Father Christmas is a gorgeous tale brimming with the magic of Christmas, this book will remind everyone of the true spirit of Christmas and prove that Santa really does exist!

 Dave and Darcy Go to the Beach by Lois Kingscott